 Who was Nellie Gail Moulton? is underwritten by the Historical Collections Council of California Art with support from the Moulton Museum

 24266 Calle Aragon, Laguna Woods, CA 92637

-The Laguna Woods History Center honored Nellie Gail Moulton’s legacy with her artwork and Moulton Ranch artifacts along with Jane Barnes’ work, her granddaughter in October 2017.
+The Laguna Woods History Center honored Nellie Gail Moulton’s legacy for their 40th anniversary.
+The Moulton family loaned LWHC Nellie’s artwork along with Jane Barnes’ work, her granddaughter in October 2017.